alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

   Indicate the minimum and maximum video layers supported from the MPEG2-TS stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.

 - [data_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#data_layers)
-  Indicate the minimum and maximum audio layers supported from the MPEG2-TS stream.
+  Indicate the minimum and maximum data layers supported from the MPEG2-TS stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.

 A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-streams.

 An example Receiver resource is provided in the [Examples](../examples/).